qiming2/qiming2.github.io/source/_posts/baycentric-coordinates.md

 In OpenGL, vertex usually has many attributes like normal vector, uv coordinates, position vector and even color value, and also models are almost always drawn from a bunch of triangles that define each small piece of surface on those models.
 However, we can only set values to those vertices of each triangles but not those vertices that lie inside the triangles.
 How do find those values?
 This is where baycentric coordinates come into play.

-Baycentric coordinates essentially helps us to interpolate the value, like normal vector, uv coordinate, of a point that lies inside a triangle with vertex ABC and has a position = $\Vc{a}{b}{c}$.
+Baycentric coordinates essentially helps us to interpolate the value, like normal vector, uv coordinate, of a point that lies inside a triangle with vertex ABC.

 ![](triangle_intersection.png)

-According to the picture now if Q lies inside the triangle, position Q can always be expressed as some proportions of each position vector of each vertex ABC:
+According to the picture if Q lies inside the triangle, position Q can always be expressed as some proportions of each position vector of each vertex ABC:

 \begin{equation}
   Q = {\alpha}A + {\beta}B + {\gamma}C \label{eq1}